AdobeDocs/campaign-web.en/help/v8/workflows/activities/deduplication.md

 1. Check the **Generate complement** option if you wish to exploit the remaining population.
 The complement consists of all the duplicates.
 An additional transition will then be added to the activity.

-## Example{#example}
+## Example{#deduplication-example}

 In the following example, we use a deduplication activity to exclude duplicates from the target before sending a delivery.
-The identified duplicates are added to a dedicated duplicates audience that can be reused if necessary.
+The identified duplicates are added to a dedicated audience that can be reused if necessary.
 We use the **Email** field to identify the duplicates.
 We choose to keep 1 entry and select the **Random** deduplication method.

 ![](../assets/workflow-deduplication-example.png)